Peetz0r/GL.iNet-3310-LCD/README.md

 - http://imgur.com/a/mL6XN
 - http://imgur.com/a/PmQAw

 I get 18 hours of battery life out of this 5200mAh USB battery pack.
-Quite impressive, with the backlight on and WiFi enabled att the time :)
+Quite impressive, with the backlight on and WiFi enabled all the time :)

 ##How to run this##
 - Get a GL.iNet